Hutchinson, Kansas

-Hutchinson is the largest city and county seat in Reno County, Kansas, United States, and located on the Arkansas River.
-It has been home to salt mines since 1887, thus its nickname of "Salt City", but locals call it "Hutch".
+Hutchinson is the largest city in and the county seat of Reno County, Kansas, United States, and located along the Arkansas River.
 As of the 2020 census, the population of the city was 40,006.

-Each year, Hutchinson hosts the Kansas State Fair, and National Junior College Athletic Association (NJCAA) Basketball Tournament.
+It has been home to salt mines since 1887, thus its nickname of "Salt City".
+Each year, Hutchinson hosts the Kansas State Fair, and National Junior College Athletic Association (NJCAA) Men's Basketball Tournament.
 It is the home of the Hutchinson Community College, the Cosmosphere aerospace museum, and Strataca underground salt museum.

 History

-The city of Hutchinson was founded in 1871, when frontiersman Clinton "C.C."
+The city of Hutchinson was founded in 1871 when frontiersman Clinton "C.C."
 Hutchinson contracted with the Santa Fe Railway to make a town at the railroad's crossing over the Arkansas River.
 The town actually sprang up about one-half mile north, on the banks of Cow Creek, where a few houses already existed.
-C.C.
-Hutchinson later founded the Reno County Bank in 1873, and by 1878 had erected the state's first water-mill at Hutchinson.
-The community earned the nickname "Temperance City" due to the prohibition of alcohol set by its founder.
-Hutchinson was incorporated as a third class city in August 1872.
+Hutchinson later founded the Reno County Bank in 1873, and by 1878 had erected the state's first water mill at Hutchinson.
+The community earned the nickname "Temperance City" due to the prohibition of alcohol set by its founder who placed a deed restriction on every lot prohibiting the sale or gifting of any alcoholic beverage which, if violated, would result in forfeiture of the lot, improvements, and payments associated with its sale and purchase.
+Hutchinson was incorporated as a third-class city in August 1872.

 In 1887, the Chicago, Kansas and Nebraska Railway built a main line from Herington through Hutchinson to Pratt.
 In 1888, this line was extended to Liberal.
 Later, it was extended to Tucumcari, New Mexico and El Paso, Texas.
 It foreclosed in 1891 and was taken over by Chicago, Rock Island and Pacific Railway, which shut down in 1980 and reorganized as Oklahoma, Kansas and Texas Railroad, merged in 1988 with Missouri Pacific Railroad, merged in 1997 with Union Pacific Railroad.
 Most locals still refer to this railroad as the "Rock Island".

 Also in 1887, local salt deposits were discovered for the first time, when Ben Blanchard, a land speculator who founded South Hutchinson, drilled for oil in the area.
 Salt mining would become a major industry in Hutchinson, with the city eventually earning the nickname "Salt City".

 Hutchinson had been holding county fairs since 1873.
-By 1900 many referred to the Hutchinson fair as the Kansas State Fair, even though there was no state supported Kansas State Fair yet.
+By 1900, many referred to the Hutchinson Fair as the Kansas State Fair, even though there was no state-supported Kansas State Fair yet.
 In 1913, after lobbying in the Kansas Legislature, Hutchinson gifted the State of Kansas the land that became the Kansas State Fairgrounds.
 The official Kansas State Fair has been held in Hutchinson ever since.

 In 1943, German and Italian prisoners of World War II were used in Kansas and other Midwest states as a means of solving the labor shortage caused by American men serving in the war effort.
 Large prisoner-of-war camps were established in Kansas: Camp Concordia, Camp Funston (at Fort Riley), Camp Phillips (at Salina under Fort Riley).
 Fort Riley established 12 smaller branch camps, including Hutchinson.